devansh728/Project-Prometheus/README.md

 ## 🤖 Phase 9: Real-Time Orchestrator

-The brain of SentinEV - coordinates all agents and routes telemetry efficiently.
+The brain of Project Promethesus - coordinates all agents and routes telemetry efficiently.

 ### How It Works